gggliuye/gggliuye.github.io/WorkUtopa/index.md

 **Work Flow**:

-1. Linux PC algorithm developments.
+* Linux PC algorithm developments.
-2. Andorid Native Java environment development, and test the algorithms.
+* Andorid Native Java environment development, and test the algorithms.
-3. Build Android Library, build corresponding Unity project.
+* Build Android Library, build corresponding Unity project.
-4. Test and find problems.
+* Test and find problems.

 ### Marker image based tracking
 We have another co-worker deal with it, but I think he didn't do a great job.
 So I have realize all the algorithms on my own, in my private time. [videos](https://www.bilibili.com/video/BV1Ma4y1t7oD/)
 * Single marker detection (version of my co-worker is ORB feature match based, and version of mine is a brute force finder).
-Mine version could realize a faster and more robust detection.
+Mine version could realize a faster and more robust detection (using a Branch-and-Bound optimization structure).
 * Multi-marker tracking, based on optical flow tracking and a NCC patch match to refine.
 * Structed markers detection and tracking ('structed' means we have prior of the relative poses of the markers).
 Particularly, I build a system to track a cube object (we track its four side faces).
+* Randomly placed marker tracking system.
+  * Place the markers randomly at the scene.
+  * Using a offline reconstruction algorithm to find their relative poses.
+  * Used the localized markers realize AR camera tracking within the scene.
 * Cooperate with a third-party SLAM system.
 Particularly, our system (and the demo video) is a cooperation with ARCORE (from google), and we realize a basic demo which has the potentail to achieve Vuforia's performance.